S3-working-group/s3-handbook/readme.md

 ## Drafts and Collaboration

 We publish the skeleton site with empty pages for each pattern and pattern group.
-A copy of the skeleton site is placed in dropbox, al files are suffixed with "--draft", we copy all existing texts into that skeleton.
+A copy of the skeleton site is placed in dropbox, all files are suffixed with "--draft", we copy all existing texts into that skeleton.
 As soon as we finish a releasable version of a pattern, we remove the draft suffix, merge the changes into the repository and re-publish.

 Updates to existing patterns are created in the dropbox copy and then merged back.